Weather and Climate Models

 The course starts on Thursday, 20.
 February 2025 at 14:15.
 The lectures and tutorials will be in-class only (no life streaming, old recodings partly available).
 Questions (lectures and tutorials) can be asked in class or using Piazza.
 An outline of the lecture can be found below under "Course schedule & slides".

-During the tutorial you will learn how to setup and run the Weather Research and Forecasting (WRF) model on the EULER supercomputer at ETH.
-We will produce forecasts of hurricane external page Matthew, and study how sensitive the forecasts are to different model configurations.
+During the tutorial, you will learn how to setup and run the Weather Research and Forecasting (WRF) model on the EULER supercomputer at ETH.
+We will produce forecasts of Hurricane external page Matthew, and study how sensitive the forecasts are to different model configurations.
 The output data will be analyzed with Python code on the JupyterHub service of EULER.
-At the end of the course, you are asked to submit a short report (2000 words).
-The report will be graded and contributes 20 % to your final course mark.
+At the end of the course, you are asked to submit a short report (less than four pages).
+The report will be graded and contribute 20 % to your final course mark.
 If you do not hand in the report, your maximum course mark is a 5.
+The report should consist of a brief introduction, methods (model setup and design of numerical experiment), results (description of figures), and conclusions (interpretation).

 The tutorial will be led by Gabriel Vollenweider and supported by the other teaching assistants.
 The tutorial will take place from 16:15 to 18:00 in the room ML D 28 on the following dates: